 - 1.1 Accounting policies are the specific principles, bases, conventions, rules and practices applied in preparing and presenting financial statements.
 The policies proposed are based upon guidance issued by the Chartered Institute for Public Finance and Accountancy (CIPFA) and take account of local circumstances. - 1.2 The Section 151 Officer is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices and, in preparing those Accounts, is responsible for selecting suitable accounting policies and applying them consistently. - 1.3 The Audit and Governance Committee is responsible for approving the Statement of Accounts and should therefore be aware of and understand the basis on which those Accounts have been prepared.
-The accounting policies are provided at Appendix 1 for consideration. - 1.4 There are no amendments to the accounting policies since the 2019/2020 set of accounting policies.
+The accounting policies are provided at Appendix 1 for consideration. - 1.4 Whilst there are no significant amendments to the accounting policies since the 2020/2021 set of accounting policies, additional narrative has been included to clarify those instances where the stated £10k de minimis threshold for accruals is not applied.